MarkCycVic/COMP472_Assignment_3/README.md

 * [Setup](#setup)

 ## General info
-This project is an application of state space search basics.
+This project is an implementation of a Naive Bayes model with the Bag-Of-Words approach to text classification.
+The dataset used is composed of tweet about coronavirus.
+The classification is done on whether the information is true or false (first label after data).

 ## Technologies
 Project is created with: